What is VAC Opportunity Campus?

 Housing First Principles

-The Opportunity Campus was designed using evidence-based research based on Housing First Principles which provides housing to homeless individuals with very few barriers.
+VAC Opportunity Campus was designed using evidence-based research based on Housing First Principles which provides housing to homeless individuals with very few barriers.

 The goal of the Campus is to move our unsheltered neighbors from the Shelter to housing as quickly as possible, making homelessness a brief, rare, and non-recurring experience.